The benefits of Turmeric / Curcumin

 Combining Turmeric/curcumin with a delivery system such as honey- regarding this protocol using turmeric for cancer, CancerTutor.com says: “cancer microbes reside inside of all cancer cells.
 Honey is one product which can transfer microbe-killing nutrients inside of cancer cells.
 While honey by itself has been known to cure cancer, honey combined with another microbe-killing substances such as curcumin should be even more effective.”

-Honey /turmeric Protocol– Honey and turmeric: mix 1 tsp of honey with 1 tbsp of freshly ground turmeric root, 1 tsp of turmeric paste (recipe below), or 2 capsules of Bio-available Curcumin.
-Open the capsules and mix the powder with 1 tsp of raw honey.
-This mixes well when using a shot glass and a little added liquid.
+Honey/turmeric Protocol– Honey and turmeric: mix 1 tsp of honey with 1 tbsp of freshly ground turmeric root, 1 tsp of turmeric paste (recipe below), or 2 capsules of bio-available curcumin.
+Open the capsules and mix the powder with the raw honey.

 - Try mixing the ingredients together in a shot glass and then scrape out what you can with a spoon for your dosage.
 Then add some warm tea or warm water to the shot glass so you can scrape down the glass again and drink the remainder, that way nothing gets wasted.

 - Take this mixture at least 3 times per day.
-This dose can be increased as needed, but try not exceed 6 tsp of honey per day
+This dose can be increased as needed, but do not exceed 6 tsp of honey per day.

-In regards to the quality of the honey that you use: The honey will act as a carrier to help get the curcumin/ginger/cinnamon into the cells where it is needed.
+In regards to the quality of the honey that you use: The honey will act as a carrier to help get the curcumin into the cells where it is needed.
 If you are going to do a honey protocol, then please use a quality honey as well.
-Raw Organic Honey is unpasteurized and unprocessed so it has all the natural vitamins, enzymes, phytonutrients, and other nutritional elements still intact.
+Look for a raw organic honey in your area or you can find Raw Organic Honey in health food stores that is unpasteurized and unprocessed so it has all the natural vitamins, enzymes, phytonutrients, and other nutritional elements still intact.
 It is rich in minerals such as iron, copper, manganese, silicon, chlorine, calcium, potassium, sodium, phosphorus, and magnesium and is a good source of vitamins A,B’s, C, and bee pollen and bee propolis.
 It is said that the darker the honey, the more nutrients that it contains.
 Raw Manuka Honey comes from New Zealand and is taken from the bees that pollinate Manuka trees.
 It is considered to be the queen of honeys and is reputed to have the highest anti-microbial activity of all honey.
 It has also been reported that hospitals and clinics in New Zealand and Australia have used this honey to treat MRSA (antibiotic resistant bacteria) that can infect surgical wounds, and has been clinically proven to heal diarrhea and irritable bowel syndrome.

 There are two ways to make turmeric more bio-available when cooking- one is to add black pepper and the other is mix it with a fat…..So why not do both!